Cavity-induced quantum droplets: Effective energy

-The resulting system pressure is depicted in Fig.~\ref{pressureDiagram} for varying particle number $N$ and system size $L$.
+The system pressure is depicted in Fig.\ \ref{pressureDiagram} for varying particle number $N$ and system size $L$.
 The magenta line marks $P_0 = 0$, where the droplet size $L_0 = V_0^{1/3}$ is determined by $N$ and other system parameters.
-We find negative pressure above this line and positive pressure below it, indicating the positive bulk compressibility $K(P_0=0)$ for the droplet corresponding to each atom number $N$.
-The inset shows the equilibrium density $n_{0}$ realized along the zero pressure line.
+We find a negative pressure above this line and a positive pressure below it, indicating the positive bulk compressibility of the droplet corresponding to each number of atoms $N$.
+As shown in Fig. \ref{pressureDiagram}, the droplet size depends nonlinearly on the number of atoms, in accordance with the finite size nature of the droplet.
+The pressure gradient, related to the droplet compressibility, decreases as $N$ increases.
+The inset shows the equilibrium density $n_{0}=N/V_0$ realized along the zero-pressure line.
 As the number of particles increases, the droplet density decreases monotonically.
-The decrease is mainly caused by keeping the cavity interaction $\mathcal{I} = 0.95 \,\mathcal{I}_{\text{cr}}$ fixed due to $\mathcal{I}_{\text{cr}}\propto N^{-1}$.
+The decrease is mainly due to the fact that the cavity interaction $\mathcal{I} = 0.95 \,\mathcal{I}_{\rm cr}$ is kept fixed with $\mathcal{I}_{\rm cr}\propto N^{-1}$.
 In principle, denser droplets can be realized by getting closer to the Dicke phase transition \cite{companionPaper}.
-This is due to the divergence of the cavity pressure $P_{\text{ac}}$ when the roton mode vanishes as $\mathcal{I}\to\mathcal{I}_{\text{cr}}$.
-We note that the roton divergence goes along with the diverging condensate depletion into the roton mode.
+This is due to the divergence of the cavity pressure $P_{\text{ac}}$ when the roton mode vanishes as $\mathcal{I}\to\mathcal{I}_{\rm cr}$.
+We note that this happens alongside the diverging condensate depletion into the roton mode.
 In line with contemporary experiments, we have chosen to stay $5\%$ below the critical point.
-With this we extract the leading order relation $V_0 \sim N^{3/5}$ from our analytical expression for $V_0$. \\
+With this, we extract the leading order relation $V_0 \sim N^{3/5}$ from our analytical expression for $V_0$.